-Parameter Description Value LOCKTIMEOUT This parameter specifies the number of seconds that InfoSphere MDM Collaboration Server waits to obtain a lock.
+Parameter Description Value MAXLOCKS Lock escalation is the process of replacing row locks with table locks, reducing the number of locks in the list.
+This parameter defines a percentage of the lock list that is held by an application that must be filled before the database manager performs escalation.
+Automatic LOCKTIMEOUT This parameter specifies the number of seconds that InfoSphere MDM Collaboration Server waits to obtain a lock.
 60 NUM_IOCLEANERS This parameter enables you to specify the number of asynchronous page cleaners for a database.
 The page cleaners write changed pages from the buffer pool to disk before a database agent requires the space in the buffer pool.
 Automatic NUM_IOSERVERS I/O servers are used on behalf of the database agents to perform prefetch I/O and asynchronous I/O by utilities such as backup and restore.
 This parameter specifies the number of I/O servers for a database.
 Automatic MAXAPPLS This parameter specifies the maximum number of concurrent instances of InfoSphere MDM Collaboration Server that can be connected (both local and remote) to a database.
 Automatic AVG_APPLS The SQL optimizer uses this parameter to help estimate how much of the buffer pool is available at run time.
 Automatic MAXFILOP This parameter specifies the maximum number of file handles that can be open for each database agent.
 640 CUR_COMMIT This parameter controls the behavior of cursor stability (CS) scans.
 ON AUTO_MAINT This parameter is the parent of all the other automatic maintenance database configuration parameters.
-ON AUTO_TBL_MAINT This parameter is the parent of all table maintenance parameters.
-ON AUTO_RUNSTATS This automated table maintenance parameter enables or disables automatic table RUNSTATS operations for a database.
 ON